 - Know yourself, your family history, and your risks

-- Have regular check-ups and cancer screening tests”.4
+- Get regular checkups and recommended cancer screening tests”.4

 Health Care Provider